shunf4/moonlight-android/README.md

+# Artemis Android

-# Moonlight Android Noir
+Previously named Moonlight Noir

-An open source client for [Sunshine](https://github.com/LizardByte/Sunshine).
+An open source client for [Apollo](https://github.com/ClassicOldSong/Apollo)/[Sunshine](https://github.com/LizardByte/Sunshine).

-Moonlight for Android will allow you to stream your collection of games from your Windows PC to your Android device, whether in your own home or over the internet.
+Artemis Android will allow you to stream your collection of games from your Windows PC to your Android device, whether in your own home or over the internet.

-Moonlight Noir is currently the best fork with loads of optimizations for office usage.
+Artemis is currently the best fork of Moonlight with loads of optimizations for office usage.

 # Features